g-kutty/py-tour/lessons/10/classes.md

 - Instance variables are more powerful when you can guarantee a rigidity to the data the object is holding.

-- This convenience is most apparent when the constructor creates the instance variables, using the arguments passed in to it.
+- This convenience is most apparent when the constructor creates the instance variables, using the arguments passed into it.

 - If we were creating a search engine, and we wanted to create classes for each separate entry we could return.
 We'd do that like this: